 As an individual calendar user, you’ll want to unsubscribe from email notifications if you are no longer involved in the organization, company, or group that owns the calendar.
 Or you may want to switch to a different kind of notification and no longer receive the email notifications.

 For organizations and calendar administrators, it’s important to ensure that calendar data stays secure; if an employee leaves the company, or if a client relationship ends, you’ll want to make sure that these individuals are unsubscribed to any calendar notifications.
-Every notification email contains a calendar link; if an unauthorized individual continues receiving notification email, they can still access the calendar by using the calendar link contained in the notification email.
+Every notification email contains links to the calendar and calendar events; to prevent unauthorized access to the calendar, therefore, unsubscribe or deactivate all notification subscriptions to individuals who should no longer have calendar access.

 How to unsubscribe